Family Caregiving Leave Cap

 Family Caregiving Leave and Family Medical Leave Act (FMLA)

-Family Caregiving Leave and FMLA are separate programs; not all Family Caregiving Leave will qualify under FMLA, FMLA covers more absences due to the serious health conditions of family members and FMLA family members are defined more narrowly than Family Caregiving Leave.
-When events do meet both eligibility criteria, they will be administered concurrently.
+Family Caregiving Leave and FMLA are separate programs—not all Family Caregiving Leave will qualify under FMLA.
+For example, FMLA covers more absences due to the serious health conditions of family members, and FMLA family members are defined more narrowly than specified in the Family Caregiving Leave policy.
+When events meet eligibility criteria for both programs, they will be administered concurrently.